-The Landlord's documentary evidence indicates that the Tenant was served the 10 Day Notice to End Tenancy for Unpaid Rent by posting the document to the Tenant's door on June 7, 2011.
+The Landlord's documentary evidence indicates that the Tenant was served the 10 Day Notice to End Tenancy for Unpaid Rent by handing the document to the Tenant at 7:00 p.m. on April 4, 2013.
 The Proof of Service document was signed by a witness.